Fanpeng-L/FullStack-Learning-Notes/2. Front-end/npm.md

 ```

 Now, when sharing a project with others — instead of sharing the whole `node_modules` folder, you only need to share the `package.json` file and other developers can install the required packages with the command `npm install`.

-## 2. Transpiling code for new language features (babel)

-Transpiling code means converting the code in one language to code in another similar language.
-Browsers are slow to add new features, so new languages were created with experimental features that transpile to browser-compatible languages.

-For CSS, there’s Sass, Less, and Stylus, to name a few.
-For JavaScript, nowadays most people use **babel** or **TypeScript**.